jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 justify the same thing.

-* First, we must realize that white supremacists constitute a significant chunk of American society.
+* First, we must realize that white supremacists constitute a sizeable minority of American society.
 Euphemisms like *racial resentment* won't cut it; there are white supremacists, there are lot of them in the US, and fixing this is going to be a problem.
 Please note, however, that very, very few white